 - Papery, tan to red seed pods that turn brown and fall off during autumn.

-The tree commonly grows along highways or in disturbed areas, but it could also take up residence in your yard.
+This tree commonly grows alongside highways or in disturbed areas, but it could also take up residence in your yard.

 Check out this video from Penn State for an overview of why the Tree of Heaven Matters: